bloominstituteoftechnology/node-db2-guided/README.md

 Using `POST api/fruits`, try inserting data that violates the schema.
 Note the errors that appear in the console.

-## Creating a database and table using SqliteStudio
+## Creating a database and table using SQLiteStudio

 1. Delete the `./data/produce.db3` database.
 Confirm that the API no longer functions.

-2. Use SqliteStudio to create a new database, also called `produce.db3` and stored in the `data/` directory.
+2. Use SQLiteStudio to create a new database, also called `produce.db3` and stored in the `data/` directory.
 Emphasize it must be named exactly that.

-3. Create a `fruits` table using SqliteStudio.
+3. Create a `fruits` table using SQLiteStudio.

 Fruits Table Schema